Garlic is one of my favorite plants to grow in the garden.

 Roses can encounter a lot of pest issues.
 The good news is that the pests that love roses are not fans of garlic….at all.
 Plant garlic at the base of your rose bushes and you should see fewer issues.

 Spider mites are notorious for coming in and quickly destroying a strawberry patch.
-The good news is that garlic helps deter spider mites, so you can enjoy more berries this season.
+The good news is that garlic helps deter pests like spider mites, so you can enjoy more berries this season.

 Tomatoes are one of the most popular plants to add to your garden, but they don’t come without their list of problems and pests that want to eat them before you do.
 Tomato worms are the worst!

 Garlic helps keep spider mites, aphids, and rabbits away.
-Rabbits destroyed my Roma tomatoes this season, so I’ll happily plant some garlic a little closer next year.
+Rabbits destroyed my Roma tomato plants this season, so I’ll happily plant some garlic a little closer next year.

-Garlic also has been said to improve the flavor of your tomatoes, making them that much more delicious.
+Garlic also has been said to improve the flavor of your tomatoes, making garlic a great companion plant for tomatoes.
 In my opinion, you should always plant tomatoes near garlic as it encourages lush growth and even more delicious fruit.

 What NOT to Plant With Garlic

-There are a few plants that might experience stunted growth when planted near garlic.
+While many garden varieties are good garlic companion plants, there are a few that might experience stunted growth when planted near garlic.

 - Beans (Pole beans and bush beans)